Extending Whitney's extension theorem: nonlinear function spaces

 Let us now assume that $C$ is compact.
 Then there are only finitely many $i\in I$ such that $C_i \neq \emptyset$ we conclude that $\mathcal{A}$ is a \Frechet space as a closed subspace of a finite product of such spaces.
 Furthermore, $\Gamma_c (M,E)$ is isomorphic to a closed subspace (cf.\ Lema \ref{lem: top:sect}) of the webbed space $\bigoplus_{i} C^\infty_{\text{co}} (U_i,\R^m)$, whence $\Gamma_c (C,E)$ is webbed as a qotient of a webbed space (\cite[Lemma 24.28]{MR1483073}).
 Now the open mapping theorem \cite[24.30]{MR1483073} shows that $r$ is open as a mapping into $\mathcal{A}$, whence $r$ induces the claimed isomorphism of locally convex spaces. \end{proof}

-\begin{remark} Note that the topology on $\Gamma_c (C,E)$ does not automatically coincide with the quotient topology of $\res_C$ if $C$ is not compact.
+\begin{remark} Note that the topology on $\Gamma_c (C,E)$ does not automatically turn $r$ into an isomorphism if $C$ is not compact.
 Studying the above proof, the open mapping theorem is not applicable since $\mathcal{A}$ is not necessarily ultrabornological (as it is not clear that it would be a limit subspace of the direct sum).
-In fact the authors do not know whether the quotient topology may be properly finer in the non-compact case. \end{remark}
+In fact the authors do not know whether the quotient topology may be properly finer then the one induced by $r$ in the non-compact case. \end{remark}

 However, the problem mentioned in the last remark is not relevant for us, since we will only consider sets which allow continuous extension operators.
 In the presence of such a section, the two topologies coincide: